domvq/Paramedic-Ai/README.md

 .\.venv\Scripts\python.exe -m streamlit run app.py
 ```

-This guarantees that Streamlit is run using the project's virtual environment.
+This guarantees that Streamlit is executed using the project's virtual environment.

 ---

-## Missing `src` modules
+## Missing `src` Modules

 Errors such as: